 The Perils of Jest Snapshot Testing

-According to the Jest docs, snapshot tests are useful whenever you want to make sure your UI does not change unexpectedly.
-That sounds great in theory, but in this post, I will demonstrate why snapshot tests are more trouble than they’re worth.
+According to the Jest docs, snapshot tests help ensure your UI doesn’t change unexpectedly.
+That sounds great, but in practice snapshot tests can create more noise than signal.
+Here’s why.

 Say you have a simple button component: